mlee headshot 2017.jpg

 About Mary Lee

-During her tenure at PolicyLink, Mary provided research, strategic planning, technical assistance and training to public and private agencies collaborating to build healthy communities.
+Mary M. Lee consults with community-based organizations, public officials, government agencies and philanthropy to dismantle racially biased systems and structures and build just and equitable neighborhoods.
+Her expertise includes research, strategic planning, technical assistance, and training.
 She has co-authored reports and journal articles on access to healthy food, the built environment, and the impact of place and race on health.

-A practicing attorney for over 25 years, Mary has experience using civil rights, land use and economic development strategies to revitalize neighborhoods and enhance public participation in the policy arena.
-She has focused on the legal rights of low-income people, utilizing her expertise in affordable housing, job creation and redevelopment law.
-Further, she has been an adjunct professor of law and has developed and taught courses at the undergraduate and community college level on community development and civil rights.
+A practicing attorney for over 30 years, Mary has experience using civil rights, land use and economic development strategies to revitalize neighborhoods and enhance public participation in the policy arena.
+She has focused on the legal rights of low-income people, particularly in the areas of affordable housing, job creation and redevelopment law.

 Mary is a native of Los Angeles, and holds a BA in Political Studies from Pitzer College in Claremont, California and a JD from U.C.
 Berkeley School of Law.